MianSaadTahir/Escape-Plan/README.md

 - [Contributing](#contributing)

 ## Features
-- Backend logic of the game developed as a separate DLL framework, making it adaptable to other games frontend UI.
+- Backend logic of the game developed as a separate DLL framework, making it adaptable to other games frontend UI
-- Utilizes Interfaces, the Singleton pattern, and Enumerations for a robust code structure.
+- Utilizes Interfaces, the Singleton pattern, and Enumerations for a robust code structure
-- Players navigate a character through a challenging battlefield.
+- Players navigate a character through a challenging battlefield
-- Engage in combat against tanks while avoiding incoming fire.
+- Engage in combat against tanks while avoiding incoming fire

 ## Screenshots
 <img src="assets/1.PNG" alt="Screenshot" width="75%">